VIC.GOV.AU | Policy and Advisory Library

 4.1 Electronic travel request authorisation

-Where travellers are travelling in a group, the lead traveller for the group is to submit a single travel request authorisation (TRA) on behalf of the group.
+When travellers are travelling in a group, the lead traveller for the group must submit a single TRA on behalf of the group.
 If separate travel itineraries are involved, these should be individually provided as attachments within the TRA.
+Refer to the Travel itinerary template (DOCX) (staff login required)External Link on the Resources tab.
+Where group travel is undertaken by school-based staff in different Victorian regions, the lead traveller for each region may submit a single TRA on behalf of all travellers in their respective regions.

 4.2 Approval process